5 min read By Mike VanVickle

 Oregon BPS Compliance for Office Buildings

 Office building owners across Oregon face a 2028-2030 BPS compliance window.
-Here's exactly what's required, what it costs, and how to plan.
+Here's exactly what's required, what it costs, and how to plan under ORS 330-300.

 Office buildings are the largest category of covered structures under Oregon’s Building Performance Standard.
-Portland alone has roughly 60 million square feet of office inventory, the bulk of which is over the 35,000 square foot threshold and squarely in scope.
+Portland alone has roughly 60 million square feet of office inventory, the bulk of which exceeds the 35,000 square foot threshold and is squarely in scope for ORS 330-300 compliance.
 Add the rest of the Willamette Valley, plus Bend, Medford, and the Columbia River Gorge cities, and Oregon BPS will touch most of the state’s commercial office market between now and 2030.

 What Office Building Owners Are Actually Required to Do